+Justin and I took a seat by the giant garage door window, which I imagine could be opened up during the summer months.
 Justin ordered the BBQ Pulled Mushroom (King oyster mushrooms shredded and sauteed in BBQ sauce and topped with coleslaw) and I ordered the Stuffed Focaccia (smoked tempeh baked right in the dough with apples, maple syrup, walnuts, caramelized onions, and Daiya vegan cheese).

 The BBQ pulled mushroom sandwich was actually quite light and full of flavour.
 The BBQ sauce was tangy and delicious, while the coleslaw was crispy.
 As for the stuffed focaccia, wow was it ever good!
 Between the smoked tempeh, the sweet caramelized onions and maple syrup, and the gooey cheese, it was a very rich and savory mouthful.

-“Never eat ingredients you can’t pronounce.
+I thought this phrase on the chalkboard wall was quite funny (vegan/health food humour, anyone?): “Never eat ingredients you can’t pronounce.
 Except quinoa.
 You should eat quinoa.”
-On another wall, someone advocated for signing a petition to ban animal traps on trails through the website, Change.org.
+On another wall, someone advocated for signing a petition to ban animal traps on trails.
 I later discovered was the petition was also advertised on the cafe’s Facebook page.
 Any coffee shop that speaks up for the safety and welfare of animals is a place that I will support!
 It also helps that the food was very, very yummy.

 On one way out, we couldn’t resist getting coffee, a huge double chocolate cookie, and one of those decadent cinnamon buns.
 I’d love to come back for a latte or to enjoy a beer or glass of wine (yes, they serve alcohol, too!).
 Democracy Restaurant, we will be back (and we have been back…many, many times!).